Rainforest Wildlife Conservation Volunteering: on the borders of Taman Negara

 You will be staying at our Fuze Ecoteer Flat in the small village of Merapoh.

-The flat has 3 bedrooms, kitchen and a great roof top for watching the stars!
+The flat has 3 bedrooms, a kitchen and a great roof top for watching the stars!

 Phone reception is available at the accommodation area.